MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 The team is structured in three key groups:

-**Industry experts** in the social media space to ensure we accurately understand Social Buzz’s sector.
+- **Industry experts** in the social media space to ensure we accurately understand Social Buzz’s sector.
-**IPO experts** who will deliver on the IPO requirement.
+- **IPO experts** who will deliver on the IPO requirement.
-**Data experts** who will provide Big Data insights and content category analysis.
+- **Data experts** who will provide Big Data insights and content category analysis.

+**Completed a short knowledge check:**

+**Question 1 of 1**
+Which task out of these options is the most relevant to you as a data analyst, and therefore which one will you work on?
+**Answer:** Analysis of sample data sets with visualizations to understand the popularity of different content categories